SymfonyCasts/EasyAdminBundle/README.md

-# Tutorials, Friendship & Symfony5
+# Admin Panels, Rainbows & EasyAdminBundle

 Well hi there!
-This repository holds the code and script for the [Symfony5 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.
+This repository holds the code and script for the EasyAdminBundle tutorial on SymfonyCasts.

 ## Setup